dlarson314/sundial/README.md

 `sundial.py` is code that can be used for making sundial patterns, such as the one below.
 The figure 8s are analemmas, which show where the sun is at the same time every day over the course of a year.
+Specifically, they give the location of the tip of a gnomon's shadow.
+A gnomon is just a vertical spike which casts a shadow and is centered at the origin (0,0) of the graph.
+The graph is assumed to be layed out horizontal, with the axes aligned east and north.
 Different rainbow colored analemmas correspond to different hours.
 The path of the sun every day is in the direction of the dashed gray lines.

 Different locations on the Earth have different patterns.
 The plot below is for the location of the flag pole near the Statue of Liberty.